thin-edge/opcua-solution-blueprint/README.md

 --software opc-ua-device-gateway \
 --version 0.0.1
 ```
 * After a short while both containers should be running in the demo container.
-The now running opc-ua-device-gateway will automatically create a childDevice under ThinEdge-cooling-line3 with the name OPCUAGateway. .
+The now running opc-ua-device-gateway will automatically create a childDevice under `ThinEdge-cooling-line3` with the name `OPCUAGateway`.

 ### Connect the gateway to the opc-ua server
 * Configure a new OPC UA Server in the OPCUAGateway child device using the web UI like: